JoeyHendricks/STATS-PAL/texts/performance_advisory_council_article.md

 However, when integrating their entire quality assurance process into a pipeline we quickly recognize that the analysis of our complex test results is not an easy hurdle to overcome.**

-## Don’t bother me unless it is important
+## Please don’t bother me unless it is important

 But what does it mean to analyze our test results automatically in a pipeline?
 In my opinion, it means that one wants to be able to trust an automatic analysis completely and only be prompted to look at test results when there